10 Most Common FAFSA Errors and Issues

 1. First-time filers Should Use a Tool to Estimate Their Financial Aid Position

 We recommend first-time FAFSA filers use a financial aid calculator to estimate their financial aid position or SAI.
 This number is called the Student Aid Index or SAI.
-This year, the Student Aid Index (SAI)replaces the EFC or Expected Family Contribution under FAFSA Simplification.
+The Student Aid Index (SAI)replaces the EFC or Expected Family Contribution under FAFSA Simplification.
 The SAI number is generated by completing the FAFSA.

 It would be best if you did an estimate first because the IRS data integrates directly into your FAFSA, and you will not be able to see the data imported.
 By using a financial aid calculator like the College Cost Analyzer or another tool, you will get an estimation of the SAI generated by the new FAFSA method.